-It was during my first weekend as a co-ed I discovered how to get rid of the spins.
+It was during my first weekend as a co-ed I discovered how to get rid of “the spins,” a phenomenon caused by excessive drinking on an empty stomach; see also: “cross-fading,” a physical state of vertigo-esque manifestations caused by smoking weed while drinking.
 When I engaged in furious making out and/or heavy petting, I became distracted from the disco ball in my head long enough to fight back nausea.
-This amounted to many nights twisted up in sheets, learning to become a better kisser–but only so I would not throw up in my date’s mouth.
+This amounted to many nights twisted up in sheets, learning to become a better kisser–and only then to prevent myself from throwing up in my date’s mouth.
 It never occurred to me that my behavior was abnormal.
 What I knew was that the flashers and buzzers going off in my brain were temporary and would not kill me;

 Never mind the man in the bed.